 If you have ever wondered how can stiff and tight muscles can result in back pain, you've come to the right place.
-Stiff and tight muscles can often be mistaken for spinal problems when in reality the solution could be much easier than expected.
-In this article I will be sharing the origin of your stiff and tight lower back muscle pain and how to effectively get rid of it for good.
+Stiff and tight muscles can often be mistaken for spinal problems when in reality the solution could be much more simple than expected.
+In this article I will be sharing a likely origin of your stiff and tight lower back muscle pain and how to effectively get rid of it for good.

 How Can Stiff And Tight Muscles Result In Back Pain?

 Asking how can stiff and tight muscles can result in back pain most likely comes from a place of discomfort or even unbearable pain.
-Back pain come in many different feelings from a handful of different origins.
+Back pain comes in many different feelings from a handful of different injuries.
 One of the most common muscles in understanding how can stiff and tight muscles result in back pain can relate back to the Quadratus Lumborum muscle.

 Quadratus lumborum pain can be caused by injury to the muscle tissue.
 Tissue injury through strain or sprain is typically most common in the lower back and can range from mild to severe pain.
 Muscle tissue pain can cause feelings of stiffness, aching, and tenderness.
 While the injury originates in the low back, it can spread to the buttocks and hip region.

 Developing QL Pain:

 Developing QL pain is typically a gradual strain on the muscle that builds up over time.
 Over time the QL muscle becomes sore and tight which leads to placing more stress and relied stability on the lumbar spine.
 Think of the QL muscle as a layer of protection to the spine.
 Without the QL muscle keeping the spine stable and protected, the spine is left vulnerable to increased movement it typically isn't used to.